DrakeLambert/the-drizzle/2019/12/C#-8-Switch-Expressions-with-Pattern-Matching.md

 Any boolean valued expression can follow the `when` keyword.
 This gives the developer the ability to conditionally execute each `case` based on an expression evaluated at runtime rather than a compile time constant or other pattern.

 By the way, if you haven't seen the `is` keyword before, you'll love it!
-It takes all the pattern matching goodness seen and this article, and allows us to use it in any context as a boolean valued expression.
+It takes all the pattern matching goodness seen in this article and allows us to use it in any context as a boolean valued expression.
 See [C# 7 Pattern Matching - Is Expression](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/proposals/csharp-7.0/pattern-matching#is-expression) for more information.

 ## C# 8 Features